domenicoindrio/baby-tools-shop/README.md

 $ docker exec -it <container_name_or_id> /bin/bash
 # opens a shell in a running container

+$ docker stop <container_name_or_id>
+# stops the indicated running container

+$ docker logs -f <container_name_or_id>
+# shows real time logs of the indicated running container
 ```
+> [!NOTE]
+> Image name and Container name are different:
+> - **Image name** is specified with the command `docker build` and refers to the Docker image that functions as a blueprint for creating and running containers.
+> - **Container name** is the name automatically given from Docker to a running instance of the image.
+This name differs from the image name but can be specified manually through `--name <chosen_container_name>`, for example:
+>   ```bash
+>   $ docker run --name baby_shop_container -it --rm -p 8025:8025 baby_tools_shop:demo
+>   ```

 ## Additional informations

 - This project uses Django development server, which is not recommended for production.
 - For more detailed informations about configurations, security, and settings for Django, please refer to the official [Django documentation](https://docs.djangoproject.com/en/5.2/).

 ## Screenshots